FelixRilling/quercus/README.md

 # Quercus

-> Simple and dynamic tree data structures in TypeScript
+> Dynamic tree data structures in TypeScript

 ## Introduction

-Quercus allows you to create tree data structures of any size and depth.
+Quercus allows you to create dynamic tree data structures of any size and depth.
-The `Quercus` class extends `Map`,meaning you can use methods like `forEach` or `values` on it.
 Even though the examples use strings as path items, any data type accepted as a Map key can be used.

 **[Docs](https://felixrilling.github.io/quercus/)**